Rhode Island Counties and Historical Facts

 Once destroyed they’re lost forever.
 Although they have been placed on mircofilm, computers and film burn too.

-However, not all records were damaged or lost in some counties.
+all records were damaged or lost in some counties.

 List of Rhode Island Counties